All about Android developer options. Guide to get the best out of Android Developer android feature.

 Android has many options to configure the mobile to our desires.
-Android developer options is one of the best options to configure some advance settings.
+Android developer option is one of the best options to configure some advanced settings.
 We can go to settings and there scroll down the screen, there is also an advanced section called android “developer options“.
 In this hidden menu, we have a long list of adjustments that many times go unnoticed but can help us in several situations.

 You may also interested to read: How to prevent apps from updating alone on Android.

 Index: How to access developer options on Android?
 How to disable developer options in Android?
 Main android developer options Debug Developer Options Network Developer Options Android developer options on pointers, animations, and drawing Android developer Options for Hardware Accelerated Rendering Media Developer and Monitoring Options Application Developer Options

 The first step is to access developer options by going to Settings> Device information and pressing the build number seven times.
 Once we click repeatedly we will get a message of “You are now a developer!“.
 Then simply go back and in the list of settings will appear at the end this new section called Developer Options.

 Keep in mind that developer options in Android depend on the Android OS versions (Android 6, Android 5.1, Android 4.4, etc.), not on phone manufacturer (note 3, 4, 5, Moto g, HTC, HTC One, Samsung Galaxy, etc.).
 For example, I share the images of Huawei developer options (Huawei GR5 2017) with android OS 7.0 Nougat.

 Once you enable developer options on Android, you can’t disable it, except you reboot your android phone to go back to its initial settings.
 However, you won’t require disabling or turning off developer options for Android as these settings open the window of useful and awesome features.